samlist21/Dewey/README.md

 - Turn off the speaker before shutting Dewey down so that you won't wear down the batteries.
 - Turn off both power switches ONLY after a clean shutdown.

 ## Current Task List
-- [X] Get Motor run working without delay() code
-- [X] Dewey needs a re-charge.
-Batteries were at 11.98VDC - Plug in for a day
 - [ ] Put Drive.c Back into MotorRun and figure out why it is not compiling
-- [X] Get sendSerialDewey.py working with python3
-- [X] Get GLCD working with when python3 is available.
-GLCD only works with python3
 - [ ] Setup a DHCP server on the Ethernet port for automatic connecting via Ethernet Cable
-- [X] Fix image program to not overwrite images but figure out what the next image number is and store that number.
 - [ ] Find out why the camera turns on and stays on through the whole running of sendSerialDewey.py
 - [ ] Rename sendSerialDewey.py to Dewey.py.
 Clean up git code
 - [ ] Remove all test and demonstration code that is not used.
 - [ ] Get autonomous mode working.
 Dewey drives around by itself.
-- [X] Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Say Cheese!","Bye, Bye - Dewey Sleeping now",etc.
-- [X] Should do a sudo apt-get upgrade when Googly eyes installed.
-Done
 - [ ] Get Dewey Video working
 - [ ] Add Microphone to Dewey
 - [ ] Get Dewey voice recognition working
 - [ ] Figure out how to break this README.md file into multiple files.
 It is getting too long.
 - [ ] Fix rogue carriage returns from Arduino.
-- [X] Fixed Dewey so that if Arduino serial port is not working then the program exits gracefully
 - [ ] Fix GLCD need for absolute path
-- [X] Get heading working with LSM303 board.
-- [X] Get acceleration working with LSM303 board.
 - [ ] Clean up MotorRun code into smaller more suitable functions.
 - [ ] Get forward and backward to work on heading (or encoder) to keep it tracking straight.
 Possibly turn or make new functions for 90 degrees on R or L
+- [ ] Move accel sensor up higher to see fi we get better results
+- [ ] Fix GLCD need for absolute path
+- [ ] Wire Encoders to Arduino.
+Wired to power, but not Arduino input
+- [ ] Incorporate encoders and perform testing
+- [ ] Get Googly eyes to look at something, like where Dewey is going that direction.
+- [ ] Get Googly eyes to close when hitting X, exit
+- [ ] Attach Googly eyes permanently to head - Temporarily attached.
+- [ ] Attach LED Strip to head.
+Fix wiring to input 7 - Super rad lighting effects
+- [ ] Put in a reset or timeout to try the Sonar sensor at a later time if it was not found on startup.

+## Completed Task List
+- [X] Get Motor run working without delay() code
+- [X] Dewey needs a re-charge.
+Batteries were at 11.98VDC - Plug in for a day
+- [X] Get sendSerialDewey.py working with python3
+- [X] Get GLCD working with when python3 is available.
+GLCD only works with python3
+- [X] Fix image program to not overwrite images but figure out what the next image number is and store that number.
+- [X] Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Say Cheese!","Bye, Bye - Dewey Sleeping now",etc.
+- [X] Should do a sudo apt-get upgrade when Googly eyes installed.
+Done
+- [X] Fixed Dewey so that if Arduino serial port is not working then the program exits gracefully
+- [X] Get heading working with LSM303 board.
+- [X] Get acceleration working with LSM303 board.
 - [X] Replace wiring for Sonar sensor.
-- [ ] Move Sonar sensor functions to separate file.
+- [X] Move Sonar sensor functions to separate file.
 - [X] Remove other accelerometer board when satisfied with heading.
 - [X] Fixed Dewey so that if Arduino serial port is not working then the program exits gracefully
-- [ ] Fix GLCD need for absolute path
 - [X] Get Sonar Sensor working -- Arduino code - Work on Sonar sensor (probably wiring)
 - [X] Wiring 5V supply to the breadboard and better wiring in general.
 - [X] Encoders wired to 5 V
-- [ ] Wire Encoders to Arduino.
-Wired to power, but not Arduino input
-- [ ] Incorporate encoders and perform testing
 - [X] Solder and wire up Cylon LED Strip
 - [X] Solder and wire up Googly eyes.
 - [X] Get Cyon eyes (LED string)working (Arduino).
 - [X] Get Googly eyes working.
 (Pi) Plug in and they should work.
-- [ ] Get Googly eyes to look at something, like where Dewey is going.
-- [ ] Get Googly eyes to close when hitting X, exit
-- [ ] Attach Googly eyes permanently  to head - Temporarily attached.
-- [ ] Attach LED Strip to head.
-Fix wiring to input 7 - Super rad lighting effects
 - [X] Run a sudo apt-get dist-update
 - [X] Incorporate more Dewey voice files into operation.
 - [X] After Dewey takes a picture have it displayed on LCD screen.
-- [ ] Put in a reset or timeout to try the Sonar sensor at a later time if it was not found on startup.

 ## Wish List